Joe Will, General Manager/Alternate Governor

 Mike Ricci, Development Coach (Forwards)

-One of the most beloved players to ever don a Sharks sweater, Mike Ricci enters his ninth season as development coach following one season as an advisor to San Jose’s hockey operations department.
+One of the most beloved players to ever don a Sharks sweater, Mike Ricci enters his tenth season as development coach following one season as an advisor to San Jose’s hockey operations department.

 In this role, Ricci, 46, works with Head Coach Peter DeBoer and his staff to provide on-ice instruction and assistance when the team is at home and will also work closely with Scout Bryan Marchment, working with the Sharks prospects.